Why the Babcock & Wilcox Co. Chose Lynchburg

 • Foster Wheeler/Pioneer Service & Engineering

 Entire article available only in printed version.
-Lynch's Ferry is on sale at the following Lynchburg locations: Barnes & Noble, Bookshop on the Avenue, The Design Group, Given Books, Inklings Bookshop, Lynchburg Visitors' Center, Macon Bookshop, Old City Cemetery, Point of Honor, and Walgreens on Boonsboro.
+Lynch's Ferry is on sale at the following Lynchburg locations: Bookshop on the Avenue, Givens Books, Lynchburg Visitors Center, Old City Cemetery, Point of Honor, Market at Main, and Lynch's Ferry office at The Design Group, 1318 Church Street, Lynchburg.

 In 1950, Dr. Charles A. Thomas, president of Monsanto Chemical Company, made a seemingly unorthodox proposal: the responsibility for development of nuclear power for civilian use should be turned over to private industry.
 At that time all aspects of nuclear energy were still rigorously controlled by an arm of the federal government, the Atomic Energy Commission.
 Public reaction to the proposal was surprisingly positive.